shijithpk/manifesto_work_2025_delhi/README.md

 The code here essentially generates a comparison of the various manifestos using Google's Gemini AI.

-So this is an attempt to automate this work using AI with minimal human intervention.
+So this is an attempt to automate this work using AI and minimal human intervention.

 ### To Reproduce Results
 You can use the python scripts in the [code](/code) folder to reproduce the results.